EricFecteau/rust-data-analysis/src/3_transformation/select.md

 # Select

 This chapter will explore how to select columns from your data.
+You can run the examples with `cargo run --example 3_2_1_select`.

+## Select

 With Polars, you can select a few columns using `select()`.
-You can run this code with `cargo run --example 3_2_1_select`.

 ```Rust
 // Connect to LazyFrame (no data is brought into memory)